sodabubblewine/sodabubblewine.github.io/README.md

 1. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.
 2. Grammars generate categories from recurrent constructions on lexicons.
 3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
-4. Constructions inheret where they denote from their components (Tarski):
+4. Constructions inherit where they denote from their components (Tarski):
 5. alethically, i.e.
     1. joint denials denote where and only where (waow) each of their components don't,
     2. existential closures denote waow there is some where denoted by their component, and